SerAbin1/order-tracking-system/README.md

 A microservices based order tracking system with a message queue (RabbitMQ), caching (Redis), real-time connection (WebSockets), and PostgreSQL.

-The driver coordinates is simulated by the _simulator.js_ which acts as the delivery agent and sent to the RabbitMQ queue _gps_orders_queue_.
-It is consumed by the _location_worker.js_ and sent to the redis channel of the particular driver.
-When a client is connected, the Web Socker server subscribes to the relevant Redis Pub/Sub channel and sent the message to the connected client, which is used to update the marker in the UI.
+The driver coordinates is produced by the _simulator.js_, which acts as the delivery agent and is forwarded to the RabbitMQ queue _gps_orders_queue_.
+It is consumed by the _location_worker.js_ and sent to the Redis channel of the particular driver.
+When a client is connected, the Web Socket server subscribes to the relevant Redis Pub/Sub channel and the message is sent to the connected client, which is used to update the marker in the UI.

 The `/api/orders` endpoint can be used to place an order in the.
 It will be consumed from the RabbitMQ queue `orders_queue` by the _order_worker.js_.